CodeOTR/cotr-snippets/docs/snippets/cotrStructure.md

 description: The cotrStructure snippet.
 ---

-Explains a high-level project structure for C++.
+Explains a high-level project structure for Go.

 **Aliases**:
 - cotrStructure